Delay Minimization in Pinching-Antenna-enabled NOMA-MEC Networks

 where $\lambda_{\mathrm{g}} = \frac{\lambda}{n_{\mathrm{eff}}}$ is the guided wavelength within the waveguide, and $n_{\mathrm{eff}}$ is the effective refractive index\footnote{{In practical implementations, signals propagating through the waveguide experience attenuation.
 However, as discussed in \cite{ding2025flexible}, the propagation loss in high-purity dielectric waveguides is significantly smaller than the free-space path loss.
 Given the short length of the waveguide, the in-waveguide loss is negligible.
 Thus, following the approach in \cite{ding2025flexible}, we omit this loss term, and the derived results serve as an upper bound on the system performance.}}. {It is worth noting that the uplink signal model relies on the electromagnetic reciprocity of the PASS architecture.
 Since the dielectric waveguide is a passive linear component, the in-waveguide propagation channel is reciprocal to its downlink counterpart \cite{tegos2025minimum}.} The composite received signal at the BS is formulated as

-where $P_k$ is the transmit power of user $k$, $s_k$ is the transmitted symbol satisfying $\mathbb{E}[|s_k|^2] = 1$, and $n \sim \mathcal{CN}(0, \sigma^2)$ represents additive white Gaussian noise with variance $\sigma^2$.
-The term \( \sqrt{1/N}$ accounts for the power normalization of the passive combining process within the waveguide.
-Since the signals from the $N$ PAs are aggregated into a single RF chain, this factor effectively normalizes the receive combining vector to unit norm, ensuring energy conservation and a physically consistent signal-to-noise ratio calculation~\cite{tegos2025minimum}.
+where $P_k$ is the transmit power of user $k$, $s_k$ is the transmitted symbol satisfying $\mathbb{E}[|s_k|^2] = 1$, and $n \sim \mathcal{CN}(0, \sigma^2)$ represents additive white Gaussian noise with variance $\sigma^2$. {The scaling factor $\sqrt{1/N}$ accounts for the power normalization of the passive combining process within the waveguide.
+Since the signals from the $N$ PAs are aggregated into a single RF chain, this factor effectively normalizes the receive combining vector to unit norm, ensuring energy conservation and a physically consistent signal-to-noise ratio calculation~\cite{tegos2025minimum}.}

 Successive interference cancellation (SIC) is employed at the BS.
 The effective channel power gain for user \( k \) is defined as \( |v_k(\mathbf{x}_{\mathrm{p}})|^2 = |\mathbf{h}_{k}^T(\mathbf{x}_{\mathrm{p}}) \mathbf{g}(\mathbf{x}_{\mathrm{p}})|^2 \).
 The decoding order is determined by a permutation \( \pi : \mathcal{K} \to \{1, 2, \ldots, K\} \), where user \( k_m \) satisfies \( \pi(k_m) = m \) at decoding step \( m = K, K-1, \ldots, 1 \).
 The channel power gains are ordered as